reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 ### Constants

-There are a bunch of constants in [NavConstants](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/NavConstants.cs).
+There are a bunch of constants in, well, [NavConstants](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/NavConstants.cs).
 You might be interested in changing the following constants, though be aware that they directly affect the internal workings of the navigation code:

 * `OBSTACLE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for an obstacle in front of a given NavAgent.
 * `SURFACE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for a surface below a given [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs).